Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Related Work and Our Motivations

 In recent years, random sketching has been used to improve the performance of Krylov solvers~\cite{Balabanov:2021:block,Balabanov:2022,Balabanov:2022:GMRES,Balabanov:2023:krylov}.
-In contrast to the previous works that have focused on ``pseudo-optimal'' GMRES, generating the basis vectors that are orthonormal with respect to the sketched inner-product, we use the random sketching to generate the well-conditioned basis vectors, but then explicitly generate the $\ell_2$-orthonormal basis vectors. \begin{itemize} \item One reason for this is that except for one special case (i.e., two-stage with $\widehat{s}=m$, where $m$ is the restart length), we sketch only a part of the Krylov subspace (e.g., each panel or big panel of $s+1$ or $\widehat{s}+1$ basis vectors, respectively), requiring the $\ell_2$-orthogonality for the consistency over the restart loop. \item In particular, we focus on enhancing the numerical stability of the solver using such random sketching techniques.
-Specifically, we develop randomized block orthogonalization algorithms that obtain $O(\epsilon)$ orthogonality errors, given the corresponding block vectors are numerically full-rank. \item In addition, though the sketched norm is expected to be close to the original norm, they could deviate from the $\ell_2$-norm in practice~\cite{Balabanov:2023:krylov}.
+In contrast to the previous works that have focused on ``pseudo-optimal'' GMRES, generating the basis vectors that are orthonormal with respect to the sketched inner-product, we use the random sketching to generate the well-conditioned basis vectors, but then explicitly generate the $\ell_2$-orthonormal basis vectors. \begin{itemize} \item One reason for this is that except for one special case (i.e., two-stage with $\widehat{s}=m$, where $m$ is the restart length), we sketch only a part of the Krylov subspace (e.g., each panel or big panel of $s+1$ or $\widehat{s}+1$ basis vectors, respectively), requiring the $\ell_2$-orthogonality to ensure the overall consistency of the basis vectors over the restart loop. \item In addition, though the sketched norm is expected to be close to the original norm, they could deviate from the $\ell_2$-norm in practice~\cite{Balabanov:2023:krylov}.
 Though generating the $\ell_2$-orthonormal basis vectors requires additional cost (both in term of computation and communication), we expect the convergence of our implementation of sketched $s$-step GMRES to be the same as the original $s$-step GMRES, which is useful in practice. \end{itemize}

 Communication-avoiding (CA) variants of the tall-skinny Householder QR algorithm have been proposed~\cite{Demmel:2012} and its superior performance over the standard algorithm has been demonstrated~\cite{Anderson:2011}.
 In this paper, we focus on the performance comparison of the randomized algorithm against CholQR-like algorithms.
 Although with a careful implementation, CA Householder may obtain the performance close to CholQR, we believe CholQR, which is mostly based on standard BLAS-3 operation, as the baseline performance is beneficial.
 In addition, for $s$-step GMRES, it is convenient to explicitly generate the orthogonal basis vectors, where the CA variants require non-negligible performance overhead.